strimzi/strimzi-ui/client/Bootstrap/README.md

 ## Test approach

-To be defined in https://github.com/strimzi/strimzi-ui/issues/7
+Bootstrap should be tested in a behavioural manor.
+See [Behavioural test style](../../docs/Test.md#behavioural-test-style).

 ## Expected files